-The Health Protection Agency (formerly the National Radiological Protection Board) has been organising laboratory intercomparisons of passive radon detectors since 1997.
+Public Health England (PHE), formerly the Health Protection Agency, has been organising laboratory intercomparisons of passive radon detectors since 1997.
 All detectors are exposed side by side in the 43 m3 walk-in radon exposure chamber.
 The chamber contains a 222Rn atmosphere which can be varied from around 200 Bq m-3 to 8000 Bq m-3.
 The equilibrium factor F, between radon and its decay products in the chamber, can be altered between 0.1 and 0.9.

 In 2010 the facility was fully refurbished and upgraded with a new aerosol generator.
 The monitoring of the radon concentration inside the chamber was optimised by introducing an Alphaguard ionisation chamber as a second primary instrument.
 The daily cross-calibration between the Atmos12 DPX and the Alphaguard has shown an excellent agreement.
 The instruments are calibrated using a radon gas source from Physikalisch-Technischen Bundesanstalt (PTB), Germany.

-The next intercomparison of passive radon detectors will be held from 1 September to 31 October 2012 at the Health Protection Agency UK.
+The next intercomparison of passive radon detectors will be held from from 28 October to 15 November 2013 at PHE.
 The detectors will be given five different radon exposures in the range of 50 kBq m-3 h to 2500 kBq m-3 h.
 This will allow the linearity of response of the detectors to be tested over the specified range.
 Separate arrangements will be made for charcoal detectors.